kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 tagformat: dark
 ---
-With the data from the ESPN NBA website for the regular NBA season of 2018-2019, I will try to model Bayesian Hierarchical modelling to find out the 3 point percentages across the different basketball positions.
+With the data from the ESPN NBA website for the regular NBA season of 2018-2019, I will apply Bayesian Hierarchical modelling on the 3 point percentages across the different basketball positions.

 The ESPN dataset comprises of players stats with player position assignment as listed in the following: